4-Methyl-2,4-bis(4-hydroxyphenyl)pent-1-ene: Effects on animals

 The estrogenic responses of MBP and BPA on adult male medaka were investigated.
-When treated with up to 111.1g/l of MBP, majority of male medakas died after 21 day of exposure due to swelling of abdomen.
+When treated with up to 111.1 μg/L of MBP, majority of male medakas died after 21 day of exposure due to swelling of abdomen.
 Mortality was not affected by BPA itself.

 The 96h median lethal concentration of MBP and BPA on Medaka was estimated to be 1640 and 13,900 μg/L (about 6.1 and 60.9 μM).

 A study using ovariectomized rats (OVX) reported that an MBP concentration of 1000 μg/kg/day completely reversed the changes caused by OVX, and its activity was equivalent to that of 0.5 μg/kg/day estradiol, suggesting at least 500-fold higher estrogenic activity of MBP than BPA.